 Becoming a full-time freelancer does more than just enable you to say “I quit” to your nightmare boss — it may also make you happier than most part-time freelancers.
-According to the Freelancing in America: 2016 study, full-time freelancers felt significantly more respected, engaged, accomplished, excited to start the day, empowered and free compared to part-time freelancers.
-The study also found full-time freelancers work an average of 36 hours a week compared to the traditional 40-hours-per-week schedule.
+Full-time freelancers often feel significantly more respected, engaged, accomplished, excited to start the day, empowered and free compared to part-time freelancers.

 If you only have a couple clients, going full-time can seem daunting, given you want to make at least as much as you’re making now.
 You need to build up your client base.
 While you can cold call, beg friends for referrals and send out email queries galore to get more clients, maintaining a strong personal marketing presence online is vital.
 Here are four easy ways to do so.